Ingredients

 • Texture change: Becomes thick or separates

 Oxidized vitamin C is ineffective and may cause irritation.
-Replace immediately.
+Replace immediately and store new bottles in a cool, dark place.

 Results Timeline

-• Week 1-2: Skin feels smoother, subtle glow
+• Week 1-2: Skin feels smoother with a subtle glow

 • Week 4: Brighter, more even complexion